ionq/blqs/blqs/docs/intro.md

 > MOV W
 ```
 Just moving around is good exercise, but we also want our NPCs to react to their
 environment.
-For example we might want them to be able look and see if their is
+For example, we might want them to be able to look and see if there is
 a barrier in some direction and if not move in that direction
 ```python
 is_empty = blqs.Op("IS_EMPTY")